gabriel-sosa/Public-API-Requests/README.md

    - > Awesome !
 You have made this project your own by changing the CSS and the project perfectly matches the mockups.
 ### Overall Comments
 > You have done an awesome job in this project !
 I see you have used vanilla JavaScript with best practices.
 You have included code comments and the script is clean and well-organized.
 Excellent work here !

-> You will be building your own portfolio on your next project with another JavaScript environment NodeJS.
-It will be a fun project with a lot of learning opportunities.
-Go for the exceeds again next time and best of luck :) .